alexhovick/ShopZoneCS350/DOCUMENTS/Documents/Milestone-1/Code/AI.md

 By following this development workflow, you'll be able to create and maintain React apps effectively.
 Remember to communicate with your team, follow coding best practices, and continuously improve your skills.

-*Note: This guide provides a basic development workflow for React projects.
-You can customize and expand on these steps based on your project's specific needs and requirements.*